 The Detroit 300, which takes its name from a Hollywood film about a small fighting force of Spartans and styles itself as a defender of “the innocents,” routinely aids police in high-profile cases.
-The day after a TV news report showed its members going through abandoned houses, something police later urged against, they joined Mayor Mike Duggan and Police Chief James Craig at a news conference to describe their role in the search.
+The day after a TV news report showed its members going through abandoned houses, something police later urged against, group leaders joined Mayor Mike Duggan and Police Chief James Craig at a news conference to describe their role in the search.
 Detroit 300 and the community groups were said to be serving only as intermediaries between police and residents reluctant to speak to them — additional “eyes and ears” to collect information that could lead to a break in the case.

 "They cannot do it alone,” a leader with Detroit 300 repeated at the June 7 news conference.
 “We want to make this plan of action ... a model for the country.”

 That the sanctioned liaison work quickly morphed into something resembling law enforcement underscores the fine line between community engagement and vigilantism.
 The first is encouraged by the department as it grapples with historically low staffing levels and residents leery of providing tips.
 But the second, experts say, presents a host of risks: When civilians play cop, it can render evidence inadmissible in court, create liability issues for police departments, and put the public at risk, especially if the civilians are armed, like many of those who took part in this month’s search.